HomeArticlesHow ToReduce CAC

 • Lookalike audiences built from your highest-LTV existing customers, rather than broad demographic or interest targeting, find people who resemble your best customers rather than just anyone in a category

-• Suppression lists exclude existing customers from new-customer acquisition campaigns, so you are not paying to "reacquire" someone already on your list
+• Suppression lists exclude existing customers from new-customer acquisition campaigns, so you aren't paying to "reacquire" someone already on your list

 • Geographic and demographic narrowing based on where your actual paying customers are concentrated, rather than the broadest targeting radius available

-Each of these reduces the numerator of the CAC formula (wasted spend) without reducing the denominator (actual customers), which is a direct CAC improvement.
+Each of these reduces the numerator of the CAC formula (wasted spend) without reducing the denominator (actual customers), a direct CAC improvement.

 Step 6: Test and Iterate with A/B Testing